-Animals sleep to repair damage to skin and muscle, aid in digestion and maintain good health.
-Animals that don’t sleep well can put on weight and have a harder time fighting infections and diseases.
+Animals sleep to repair damage to skin and muscle, aid in digestion, and maintain good health.
+Animals that don’t sleep well can put on weight and find it harder to fight infections and diseases.
 A study has proved that insomnia in animals can be hereditary, leading to future generations living shorter lives and threatening the species’ future.

 Why is it that some animals need so much sleep?
 How do they differ from us in their sleeping patterns, and how can a lack of sleep affect animal behavior?